Infrastructure provisioning & Environments

 Encore Cloud automatically provisions all necessary infrastructure, in all environments and across all major cloud providers, without requiring application code changes.
 You simply connect your cloud account and create an environment.

-This is powered by Encore's Backend Framework, which lets you declare infrastructure resources (databases, caches, queues, scheduled jobs, etc.) as type-safe objects in application code.
+This is powered by Encore's open source backend framework, which lets you declare infrastructure resources (databases, caches, queues, scheduled jobs, etc.) as type-safe objects in application code.

 The approach removes the need for infrastructure configuration files and avoids creating cloud-specific dependencies in your application.